redwoodjs/redwood/docs/docs/background-jobs.md

 - delay for an amount of time before running
 - run at a specific datetime in the future

 **Storage** is necessary so that your jobs are decoupled from your running application.
-With the included `PrismaAdapter` jobs are stored in your database.
+The job system interfaces with storage via an **adapter**.
+With the included `PrismaAdapter`, jobs are stored in your database.
 This allows you to scale everything independently: the api server (which is scheduling jobs), the database (which is storing the jobs ready to be run), and the job workers (which are executing the jobs).

-**Execution** is handled by a job worker, which takes a job from storage, executes it, and then does something with the result, whether it was a success or failure.
+**Execution** is handled by a **job worker**, which takes a job from storage, executes it, and then does something with the result, whether it was a success or failure.

 :::info Job execution time is never guaranteed

 When scheduling a job, you're really saying "this is the earliest possible time I want this job to run": based on what other jobs are in the queue, and how busy the workers are, they may not get a chance to execute this one particiular job for an indeterminate amount of time.

-The only thing that's guaranteed is that it won't run any _earlier_ than the time you specify.
+The only thing that's guaranteed is that a job won't run any _earlier_ than the time you specify.

 :::